Sam-programs/keymap-tester.nvim/README.md

-a simple plugin that allows u to test keymaps with little overhead the plugin returns 1 function which takes 4 arguments 1 keys to press
+a simple plugin that allows u to test keymaps the plugin returns 1 function which takes 4 arguments
+1 keys to press
 2 expected output to add multiple lines use \n
 3 comment/error message
 4 filetype
 usage example with expand.nvim:
 ```lua
 -- init.lua
 -- if u are using lazy